wp-plugins/woocommerce-table-rates/readme.txt

 * FIX: Spelling Errors.

 = 1.1 =
-* NEW: Sorts each table seperately in order of smallest to largest based off of minium cart total.
+* NEW: Sorts each table separately in order of smallest to largest based off of minimum cart total.

-* NEW: Swap Min and Max ammounts if the Max value is less than the Min Value.
+* NEW: Swap Min and Max amounts if the Max value is less than the Min Value.

 = 1.0 =
 * Initial Release